 The people of Anquar are notable for horse breeding and there are several strong and sure-footed breeds found here.

 When the nation fell to the treachery of Dalmoran, the use of crown sparrows was outlawed.
 The Resistance now uses crown sparrows in secrecy and often uses dye to disguise the birds because Anquaran archers have orders to shoot the birds down on sight.
 With Dalmorran's ban, the use of crown sparrows and crown song is something of a dying art.
 With each passing year, it seems there are fewer breeders and fewer people who know crownsong.

 This region is known for the taruba, a species of bird which is very large, tall and brightly feathered.
 The taruba is a flightless bird about 1.5 meters tall.
 It has brilliant blue, yellow and orange plumage and an immense tail which fans out in a breathtaking iridescent display.
 The taruba is the national bird of Anquar.
 Several hundred tarubas can be found in the capital city.
 It is illegal to harm one on pain of death.
-Many are wild, but others are domesticated and treated as pets of the cities.
+Many are wild, but others are domesticated and treated as walking icons of the cities.
 Many wealthy nobles keep tarubas as pets.

 The Coming of Karnus

 In 111CY, there came a powerful wizard named Karnus.
 He claimed to have escaped a great war that was being fought across the lands of Ithria.
 He arrived on a great sailing ship laden with treasure, arcane lore, enchanted wonders and loyal servants.
 It is believed by many historians that Karnus was actually one of the Mage Lords from the Alliance.
 Several had disappeared during the Great War.